-Updated information regarding school reopening!
+Updated information regarding Back to School 2021-22!
 Learn more about what to expect.

 The central tenets of our ‘Heartbeat’—the core values that our organization lives by—is that our community shares a deep belief that our students will change the world and that we are responsible for dismantling systems of oppression that hold our students back from achieving their full potential.
 Above all, the promises we make to them are sacred.
 Trusting relationships with families and communities is a core part of creating that change—and another tenant of our ‘Heartbeat.’

 We invite you to explore our Heartbeat Values here—it’s a great starting place to better understand what grounds our teaching and learning at KIPP New Jersey.

 Engaging in productive conversations about race, identity, stereotypes, and microaggressions is something that our teachers and families do year-round—whether they are initiated by thought-provoking literature, a student experience, or a racist incident on the news.
 We must confront our own biases and lead by example everywhere in our organization in service of our schools and our communities, and most importantly, our students and their individual and collective futures.

 Below are resources that serve as a starting point for these conversations and to start taking action today.
 We hope you find them actionable and useful as we work towards building a more equitable and just world.